 How to choose a quality solar panel

 For those not familiar with solar, read our introduction to solar panels here.
-In summary solar photovoltaic (PV) modules or simply solar panels have not changed much in basic function over the last 30-40 years.
+In summary, solar photovoltaic (PV) modules, or simply solar panels, have not changed much in basic function over the last 30-40 years.
 Virtually all solar panels still use a series of silicon cells to convert sunlight to DC electricity.
-What has changed dramatically is the efficiency of the cells and more so the huge cost reduction to manufacture panels, which has come down by over 80% since 2008.
+What has changed dramatically is the efficiency of the cells and, more so, the huge cost reduction to manufacture panels, which has come down by over 80% since 2008.

 How to choose a quality Solar panel

 The biggest problem when comparing solar panels is they generally look very similar with nothing obvious to distinguish between high and low-quality products.
 Unfortunately, there is often only a glossy brochure to go by, which can easily baffle people with clever marketing and slogans.
-Below we explain how to sort through the marketing jargon and understand what really makes a quality solar panel.
+Below, we explain how to sort through the marketing jargon and understand what really makes a quality solar panel.

 What is a Tier 1 solar panel?

-The common 'Tier 1' rating was developed by Bloomberg New Energy Finance Corporation to rate solar panel manufacturer’s in terms of financial stability.
+The common 'Tier 1' rating was developed by Bloomberg New Energy Finance Corporation to rate solar panel manufacturers in terms of financial stability.
 It does not mean a panel offers the highest performance or quality.
 The Tier 1 rating can be somewhat misleading as it does not guarantee a panel is free from defects or will perform over the life of the system.
 This is why the panel manufacturers’ reputation and history are just as important as their perceived quality.
 SunPower, REC and Panasonic are three manufacturers widely known for producing some of the highest quality solar panels with low degradation and leading warranties.
 However, these panels also come at a premium price and are often 30% more expensive than other mainstream brands.
 Other trusted, quality solar panel manufacturers include, Winaico and Qcells, see the full list in our best solar panels review.

-In addition to the Tier 1 rating, it is important to select a quality and reliable panel based on company reputation, warranty details, real-world test results and manufacturers service & support.
+In addition to the Tier 1 rating, it is important to select a quality and reliable panel based on company reputation, warranty details, real-world test results and manufacturers’ service & support.

 Solar PV technology is constantly evolving and many new panel technologies have only been on the market for a few years.
 Solar panels ‘should’ have a lifespan of 25+ years, so it is vital to choose a manufacturer which has a solid reputation, good track record and is likely to still be in operation in the future to back up any potential warranty issues.